did you know? kentuck members save on workshops. learn more

 instructed by amy smoot

-In this multi-day workshop, participants will learn the basics of creating pottery on the wheel!
-Taught by Amy Smoot, this workshop will walk participants through the basics of prepping clay, throwing their piece, trimming, and decorating.
-Days 1 and 2 will be spent throwing on the wheel, and after one week, day 3 will be spent glazing.
+In this multi-day beginners class, participants will learn the basics of creating pottery on the wheel!
+Taught by Amy Smoot, this class will walk participants through the basics of prepping clay, throwing their piece, and glazing their work.
 Students can expect to create 4-6 finished pieces.

 let's learn together